Hernias

 Example showing a defect in abdominal wall to allow formation of a hernia – in this instance an umbilical hernia.
 This file is taken from wikimedia commons and is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

-They are typically associated with abdominal structures – usually where the contents of the abdominal cavity have herniated through the abdominal wall.
+They are typically associated with abdominal structures – usually where the contents of the abdominal cavity have herniated through a weakness in the abdominal wall.
 This can happen in several common locations – such as at the umbilicus (umbilical hernia), inguinal canal (inguinal hernia), femoral region (femoral hernia), or at sites of previous surgery (incisional hernia).

-• A hiatus hernia through a different mechanism – where the stomach passes up into the chest cavity through the diaphragm.
+• A hiatus hernia occurs through a different mechanism – where the stomach passes up into the chest cavity through the diaphragm.

 Common hernia sites